yiisoft/validator/docs/guide/en/built-in-rules-callback.md

 > **Note:** Processing untrusted user input with `yaml_parse()` can be dangerous with certain settings.
 Please refer to
 > [`yaml_parse()` docs](https://www.php.net/manual/en/function.yaml-parse.php) for more details.

-### Usage of validation context for validating multiple attributes depending on each other
+### Usage of validation context for validating multiple properties depending on each other

 In the example below, the 3 angles are validated as degrees to form a valid triangle: